Lucky-Kashyap/JS-interview-practice/README.md

 ### Challenge: Calculate the Average

-#### Write a function called calculateAverage that takes an array of numbers as input and returns the avarage of those numbers.
+#### Write a function called calculateAverage that takes an array of numbers as input and returns the average of those numbers.

 ##### Your function should: